zyedidia/multiplix/README.md

 Multiplix is a small operating system serving as the foundation for some research projects in operating systems.
-It is currently designed as a monolithic kernel and plus a special kernel monitor that runs at a higher privilege level.
+It is currently designed as a monolithic kernel plus a special kernel monitor that runs at a higher privilege level.
 Multiplix is very much in-progress.

 At the moment it is too early to have in-depth instructions on how to set up